back

 Traditional banks most often annual percentage yield interest rates on your average savings account rather than checking accounts.
 Savings accounts feature higher interest rates to help you build wealth but hold many more restrictions when it comes to withdrawals and transactions than a checking account would.

 That being said, there are interest checking accounts that exist that offer slightly less flexibility than a typical checking account.
-However, they are not as restrictive as savings accounts, meaning you get to enjoy a little more freedom while still being able to earn interest on your checking account balances.
+However, they are not as restrictive as a savings account, meaning you get to enjoy a little more freedom while still being able to earn interest on your checking account balances.

 Checking Accounts vs. Savings Accounts

-Checking accounts and savings accounts are a bit like apples and oranges in terms of their purpose for your financial health (although we do suggest both to keep the doctor away).
+Checking accounts and savings funds are a bit like apples and oranges in terms of their purpose for your financial health (although we do suggest both to keep the doctor away).
 A savings account is designed for the long-term cash placement that you build upon over time.
 This can be for the purpose of saving up for a large purchase, a stash of money for emergencies, or investment for the future.

 Checking accounts, on the other hand, are designed for the ease of moving money around, whether that be through withdrawals, deposits, transactions with your debit card, or checkbook.
 A checking account is meant to give you regular access to your cash rather than a place to hold it for growth.